 The present approach differs significantly from the recently developed methods.
 Instead of using the simulated data from the Gillespie algorithm to train the neural network \cite{jiang2021neural,sukys2022approximating}, our approach does not need the aid of any existing data or measurements.
-This is advantageous especially for the cases where the Gillespie algorithm itself is insufficient to capture the multi-modal distribution \cite{terebus2021exact}.
-The present approach results in an automatically normalized distribution as the solution of the CME at arbitrary finite time, different from learning the transition kernels \cite{bortolussi2018deep,repin2021automated} or only approximating the steady state \cite{Gorin2022.06.16.496448}.
-The obtained joint distribution contains more information than estimating the marginal statistics alone \cite{gupta2021deepcme}, providing the probability for each configurations in the high-dimensional state space.
+This is advantageous, especially for the cases where the Gillespie algorithm itself is inefficient to capture the multimodal distribution \cite{terebus2021exact}.
+The present approach gives an automatically normalized distribution as the solution of the CME at arbitrary finite time, different from learning the transition kernels \cite{bortolussi2018deep}.
+The obtained joint distribution contains more information than estimating the marginal statistics alone \cite{gupta2021deepcme}, providing the probability for each configuration in the high-dimensional state space.

-To demonstrate the advances of the proposed approach, we apply it to representative examples covering typical stochastic reaction networks in physics, chemistry and biology: the genetic toggle switch with multi-modal distribution \cite{terebus2019discrete}, the early life self-replicator with an intrinsic constraint of the count conservation \cite{PhysRevLett.115.158101}, the epidemic model with time-dependent rates \cite{thanh2015simulation}, and the intracellular signaling cascade in the high dimension \cite{gupta2021deepcme}.
-The results on the marginal statistics match with those from the previous numerical methods, such as the Gillespie algorithm or the finite state projection \cite{munsky2006finite,gupta2017finite}.
-The present approach also efficiently produces the time evolution of the joint probability distribution, as visualized by the joint distribution for any two of the species.
-Especially, it can generate the multi-modal distribution consistent with the ACME method \cite{cao2016accurate,cao2016state}, is effective for systems with feedback regulations, and is computationally efficient for high-dimensional systems.
-For example, the computational time scales sublinearly to the number of species in the signaling cascade with the possible count of species around $\mathcal{O}(10^{2})$.
-We provide a code repository, which only requires to input the stoichiometric matrix, initial conditions, and reaction rates, allowing the approach to be applicable and adaptable to more stochastic reaction networks.
+To demonstrate the advances of the proposed approach, we apply it to representative examples of stochastic reaction networks, including the genetic toggle switch with multimodal distribution \cite{terebus2019discrete}, the intracellular signaling cascade in the high dimension \cite{gupta2021deepcme}, the early life self-replicator with an intrinsic constraint of count conservation \cite{PhysRevLett.115.158101}, and the epidemic model with time-dependent rates \cite{thanh2015simulation}.
+The results on the marginal statistics match those from the previous numerical methods, such as the Gillespie algorithm or the finite state projection \cite{munsky2006finite}.
+The present approach further efficiently produces the time evolution of the joint probability distribution.
+Especially, it can learn the multimodal distribution, is effective for systems with feedback regulations, and is computationally efficient for the high-dimensional system, where the computational time scales almost linearly to the number of species, allowing the approach to be applicable and adaptable to general stochastic reaction networks.